Zirias/dos2ansi/README.md

   optional, but enabled by default.

-For Windows, GNU make and appropriate compilers are conveniently available from the [MSYS2](https://msys2.org) distribution.
+For Windows, GNU make and appropriate compilers are conveniently available from the [MSYS2](https://msys2.org) distribution, or if you want it truly minimal, installing `make` and `mingw` from "chocolatey" is also enough, then you can build directly from the Windows commandline (CMD.EXE).

 If your system has a different flavor of `make` by default (e.g. a BSD system), GNU make will typically be installed as `gmake`, so type this instead of `make`.

 To compile the tool, just type

     make

-To get a stripped version, type

-    make strip

 If you want to build a version with full debugging symbols, you can use